openblockchains/programming-bitcoin-script/README.md

 (Source: [Best of Bitcoin Maximalist - Scammers, Morons, Clowns, Shills & BagHODLers - Inside The New New Crypto Ponzi Economics](https://bitsblocks.github.io/bitcoin-maximalist))

-²: Assuming let's say 0.596 kilograms of CO₂ per kW/h (that's the energy efficiency in Germany) that's about 179 kilograms of CO₂ per bitcoin transaction (300 kW/h × 0.596 kg).
+²: Assuming let's say 0.596 kilograms of CO₂ per kWh (that's the energy efficiency in Germany) that's about 179 kilograms of CO₂ per bitcoin transaction (300 kWh × 0.596 kg).
 For more insights see the [Bitcoin Energy Consumption Index](https://digiconomist.net/bitcoin-energy-consumption).